 Five years after they opened their doors, Gebr. de Nobel started looking for a ticketing provider that would compliment the high-quality of the experience that they provide for their visitors.
 They chose Eventix.
 But why?
-What did Eventix have to offer that their previous and other ticketing systems didn’t?
+What did Eventix have to offer that their previous and other ticket systems didn’t?

 Gebr. de Nobel is dedicated to providing intimate musical experiences of the highest quality.
 Our goal was to empower them by giving them full control over their data and the way they shape their events while preserving the data collected before they switched to us.

 Provide flexible ticketing, with custom integrations and a branded ticket shop

 Give them direct access to their data so they can manage and compare it themselves